 If you have some more days to spare, go west and visit Okayama, Himeji and Hiroshima (try the okonomiyaki!) for some more Japanese castles and cherry blossom walks.
 A very special place is the island of Miyajima with its deers, the floating gate, the many temples and mountain hikes.
 You can easily spend two days here.

 The cheapest way to travel around Japan is by bus.
 Willer Express has pink plush seats, a sleeping hoodie and retro nintendo console games.
 The most fun, fastest and classiest way is by bullet train, Shinkansen.
-I cannot recommend the RailPass enough, which can only be bought while abroad and gives you discounts the Japanese cannot access.
+I cannot recommend the RailPass enough (With my affiliate link, you can get 5% Off Japan Rail Passes), which can only be bought while abroad and gives you discounts the Japanese cannot access.
 You can board the trains without a reserved ticket.
 Just check for the few lines that are not included and whether you need to reserve a seat.